 5- Don’t Use Backgrounds That Give Headaches

 Some websites have flashy backgrounds, which can give headaches to visitors.
 If you have any such backgrounds on the website, you should immediately get rid of them.
 The backgrounds should be simple and visually appealing.
-Having a white background or a background in any other charm color is highly recommended.
+A white background or a background in any other charm color is highly recommended.

 6- Customize Your 404 Page

 404 pages of your website would lead your visitors to confusion.
 This is why you should think about customizing the 404 page.
-If you can make the 404 more helpful, you will be assisting people in navigating to the areas of the website that they wish accordingly.
+If you can make the 404 more helpful, you will assist people in navigating to the areas of the website that they wish accordingly.